Tiruchotruturai

 Tiruchotruturai is a village in the Thiruvaiyaru taluk of the Thanjavur district in Tamil Nadu, India.
 The Odhanavaneswarar Temple, a Padal Petra Sthalam dedicated to Shiva, is located here.

 Population

-According to the 2001 census, the village had a population of 2,202 with 1,093 men and 1,109 women in 522 households.
+According to the 2001 census, the village had a population of 2,202 residents, consisting of 1,093 men and 1,109 women residing in a total of 522 households..
 The sex ratio was 1,015.
 The literacy rate was 67.69.